 Student Wellness hosts a Volunteer Fair in October and a Wellness Fair in April.
 These fairs bring in vendors/agencies from the communities to share information with JJC students regarding volunteer opportunities and wellness resources.

 Programs about sexual responsibility and educational events are held annually.

-The Holistic Wellness portal page (My JJC) has resource pages available for students on many of the wellness related topics.
+The Student Wellness portal page (My JJC) has resource pages available for students on many of the wellness related topics.
 Agency information as well as educational materials are available.